Tree Cornered Tweety

-Tree Cornered Tweety is a 1956 Warner Bros.
-Merrie Melodies cartoon directed by Friz Freleng.
-The short was released on May 19, 1956, and stars Tweety and Sylvester.
+Tree Cornered Tweety is a Warner Bros.
+Merrie Melodies cartoon directed by Friz Freleng, released on May 19, 1956, starring Tweety and Sylvester.
 The title is a play on "three-cornered hat".

-The voices were performed by Mel Blanc.
-It is one of a few Sylvester and Tweety shorts wherein Tweety does not directly influence the outcome.
+There may also be a reference to "Three Cornered Tune" from Guys and Dolls.
+Voiceovers were done by Mel Blanc.

-The cartoon is a parody of Dragnet, with Tweety narrating the short in the style of Joe Friday.
+The cartoon is a parody of Dragnet, with Tweety narrating the short in the style of Joe Friday, and is one of the Tweety and Sylvester shorts wherein Tweety does not directly influence the outcome.
+The cartoon is a "clip show" containing excerpts from other cartoons.

 Plot

 "This is da city.
 Twee miwwion people.
 Twee hundwed thousand puddy tats.
 Dat's where I come in.
 I'm a wittle bird.
 I live in a cage.
 My name...Tweety."